 South Melbourne, Australia

-Courage.
+This morning I noticed my mind was overwhelmed.
+Then, as I sat to meditate, I opened the commentary on courage.
 Its beauty and insight drew my mind to meditation, and I followed.
 While anchored in my heart, my awareness travelled lightly throughout my body, touching gently and briefly on traces of contraction and releasing them.

-Now my workday begins, and with this experience of grace I feel open to meeting the demands of each moment.
+Now my workday begins, and, with this experience of grace, I feel open to meeting the demands of each moment.

 Castlemaine, Australia